stemie/Gulp-Press/readme.md

 * `@import "bourbon/dist/bourbon";`
 * `@import "neat/app/assets/stylesheets/neat";`

-###If you want to start a new project based off this theme
-* Clone it to your local machine with a new name `git clone https://stemie69@bitbucket.org/stemie69/gulp-press.git <new-theme-name>`
-* Go to the new directory `cd <new-theme-name>`
-* Push it to the new repo you created in bitbucket or the like `git push https://stemie69@bitbucket.org/stemie69/<new-theme-name>.git master:master`

 ###Don't forget to rename the _s theme (installed via bower automatically, lives in the the src folder)
 * Search for: `'_s'` and replace with: `'mytheme'`
 * Search for: `_s_` and replace with: `mytheme_`